jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grade 11
 H.S. | C.S.U (a) | U.C. (a)

 United States History is a one-year course designed to show the major turning points throughout American History with emphasis on the 20th Century.
-Following a review of the nation°Øs beginnings and the emergence of the United States into the developing world, students will begin to understand the impact of industrialization, massive immigration and the schism that begins and widens between capital and labor in the growing global economy.
+Following a review of the nation‚Äôs beginnings and the emergence of the United States into the developing world, students will begin to understand the impact of industrialization, massive immigration and the schism that begins and widens between capital and labor in the growing global economy.
 Students will trace and analyze the changes in American society including the movement towards equal rights for racial minorities and women.
 Students will examine the role of the United
 Social Science

 States in the 20th Century and its emergence as a major world power, the paradigm shift in the federal government as a result of the Great Depression as well as the expanding power of the executive branch.